 - Experiencing significant discomfort in the teeth or gums

-Patients in San Francisco don’t have to know immediately whether seeing an emergency dentist is needed.
+Patients in the Embarcadero area of San Francisco don’t have to know immediately whether seeing an emergency dentist is needed.
 Dr. Skoulas is always available to answer any questions and help people determine whether their situation merits seeking emergency treatment, or if it’s possible to wait until the next business day.

 Preserving teeth is the priority for Dr. Skoulas, so she will make her recommendations based on the severity of the issue.
 Prompt treatment can be the difference between a quick and easy fix or having to go through a longer repair process.
 Dr. Skoulas will get your teeth back to normal regardless of the circumstance.
 Read more.